joseymc2/cow-and-chicken/README.md

 chicken!

-Whats the difference between a cow and chicken
+- Whats the difference between a cow and chicken
-Well a cow is big
+- Well a cow is big
-and a chicken is small
+- A chicken is small
-A cow has four legs
+- A cow has four legs
-A chicken has two
+- A chicken has two
-a cow says moo
+- A cow says moo
-A chicken say cock a doodle doo
+- A chicken say cock a doodle doo
-A cow taste great in stew and burgers a chicken taste like great fried
+- A cow taste great in stew and burgers
+- A chicken taste like great fried
-A cow live a few years
+- A cow live a few years
-a chicken a few days.
+- A chicken a few days.